DisnakeDev/guide/docs/migrating-from-dpy.md

 - Attributes that returned `Asset` are renamed, e.g. attributes ending with `_url` (i.e. `avatar_url`) are changed to `avatar.url`. `User.avatar` returns `None` in case the default avatar is used.
 - `on_presence_update` replaces `on_member_update` for updates to `Member.status` and `Member.activities`.
 - Webhooks are changed significantly: `WebhookAdapter` is removed, and synchronous requests using `requests` is now inside `SyncWebhook`.
-- `edit` method no longer updates cache and instead returns modified instance.
+- `edit` methods no longer updates cache and instead returns modified instance.
 - `Client.logout` is removed; use `Client.close` instead.
 - `Message.type` for replies are now `MessageType.reply`.
 - `Reaction.custom_emoji` property is changed to `Reaction.is_custom_emoji` method.